KIRSTEN-23/DeluxeBookings/README.md

   # DeluxeBookings

   <p>
-    A full stack MERN e-commerce application for discerning travellers looking for luxury accommodation
+    A full stack MERN e-commerce application for discerning travellers looking for luxury accommodation.

  <br>
       <a href="https://github.com/username/projectname"><strong>Explore the docs »</strong></a>